shivamsaraswat/pyrevdns/README.md

 # PYrevDNS

 PYrevDNS is a simple tool for performing reverse DNS lookups on IP addresses.
-It can be used to perform a single lookup or to perform lookups on a list of IP addresses.
+It can be used to perform lookup on a single IP address or on a list of IP addresses.

 ## Installation Through PIP
 To install dependencies, use the following command: